 Eating at Events

 If you’re going to an event, it is a good idea to find out if there will be food at the event.
 You will usually see two options: dayboard and feast.
 Dayboard is the term used to describe lunch.
 Dayboard can be anything from a potluck to a buffet.
 Sometimes the dayboard is included with the event fee, other times it can be a separate charge.
 Usually, the event page will let you know, but it is always a good idea to check.
 Not all events will have a Feast for dinner, but if they do, they are a lot of fun and usually have lots of good food, eaten family-style (served to the table) or as a buffet.
 Feasts usually have their own fee that is separate from the event fee.
 Either way, it is expected that you bring your own dining ware to use.
 For your first event, you don’t need anything fancy.
 You can use whatever you have in your kitchen at home.
 Here is a list of what you’ll want to bring:

 - Fork, knife, spoon

 You will see people at events with more than just these basics: table cloths, candlesticks, cup covers, baskets to carry everything in, etc. Over time, you can look for wooden, pewter, or ceramic ware that fits your persona.
 Second-hand stores and garage sales are great places to find such things.
 But, there is no rush.

 As with anything, if you have questions, please ask!
 We want you to have a good experience and come back.

 Looking for an event to go to?
-Click here to see what’s coming up on the calendar.
-Click here for a listing of all the annual events nearby.
-Already been to an event and looking for more to do to become more involved, check out this page.
+Click here to see what’s coming up on the East Kingdom calendar of official events.
+Click here for a general listing of all the annual events nearby.
+If you’ve already been to an event and are looking for more to do to become more involved, check out this page.